snaplet/docs-old/docs/04-references/data-operations/04-reduce.md

 ### Enabled (enabled: boolean) (default=true)

 When set to true, sampling will occur during `snaplet snapshot capture`.
-Allow you to turn off the sampling with one single parameter.
+This allows you to turn off the sampling with one single parameter.

 ### Follow Nullable Relations (followNullableRelations: boolean) (default=true)